Understanding The Science, The Costs, And The Environmental Impact Of This Controversial Energy Source

 |---|---|---|---|

-| Emissions | Low (Reduced via CCS) | No direct emissions during operation | No direct emissions during operation |
+| Carbon Emissions | Low to Moderate (Reduced via CCS, but extraction still emits GHGs) | Zero direct emissions during operation | Zero direct emissions during operation |

-The Cost Factor: What It Means for Your Electric Bill
+The Cost Factor: What It Means For Your Electric Bill

 Frequently Asked Questions About Clean Coal